mnielsen/cognitive_tools/cognitive_tools.md

 **The comparison to self-help:** Self-help gets a bad rap.
 Many of these software tools have a similar goal, though, which is to improve the way we think.
 Yet a concrete tool like (say) org mode seems to have significantly more impact than lots of what you see in the self-help books.
 It's a type of executable or active self-help.
 That shift from passive self-help, which is often vague and unactionable, to active self-help (which is by its nature very concrete) makes a big difference.

+# Observations

-**Cognitive tools make easy cognitive tasks that were formerly hard:**
+**Cognitive tools often make easy cognitive tasks that were formerly hard:** It requires careful thought to understand why (and when) automating a formerly difficult task can make us smarter.
+Sometimes, solving a big problem, X, has a bottleneck, Y.  Absent a way of avoiding the bottleneck entirely, we need to find a way of solving Y.
-  There's a lot in that sentence.

 # What's going on when we multiply two numbers on paper?